Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Enumeration of All Polynomial-Time Deterministic Turing Machines

+Any integer that cannot be decoded is deemed to represent the trivial polynomial-time deterministic Turing machine with an empty next-move function by this encoding.
+Every polynomial-time deterministic Turing machine will appear infinitely often in the enumeration since, given a polynomial-time deterministic Turing machine, we can prefix $1$'s at will to find larger and larger integers representing the same set of the polynomial-time deterministic Turing machine of $(M,k)$.
+We denote such a set of the polynomial-time deterministic Turing machine by $\widehat{M}_j$, where $j$ is the integer representing $(M,k)$.
+The reader will easily get that we have defined a surjective function $e$ from $\mathbb{N}_1$ to the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines, which is consistent with Definition \ref{definition1}.

+Furthermore, we in fact have defined a $(1,1)$ correspondence between the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines and $\mathbb{N}_1$ if any integer that cannot be decoded is deemed to represent the trivial polynomial-time deterministic Turing machine, from which we have reached the similar case to p.
+241 of \cite{Tur37}, i.e., the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines is therefore enumerable.

+0.3 cm \begin{remark} One of the conveniences of tuple representation $(M,k)$ for a polynomial-time deterministic Turing machine in this way is, of course, to conveniently control the running time of the universal nondeterministic Turing machine $M_0$ constructed in Theorem \ref{theorem4} in Section \ref{sec:diagonalization1} below, so that it facilitates our analysis of the time complexity of $M_0$, i.e., to easily show the fact of Theorem \ref{theorem5}. \end{remark} 0.3 cm

+Finally, we remark that the enumeration of all polynomial-time deterministic Turing machines also gives an enumeration of all languages in $\mathcal{P}$ (with languages appearing multiple times).
+In particular, we have the following theorem:

+\begin{theorem}\footnote{ This theorem is somewhat redundant because an enumeration of the set $\{(M,k)\}$ is a surjective function so that for any element $(M,k)$, there is an $i\in\mathbb{N}_1$ such that For simplicity, sometimes we just let $P$ denote the set $\{(M,k)\}$ of polynomial-time deterministic Turing machines.} All of the polynomial-time deterministic Turing machines are in the above enumeration $e$.
+In other words, the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines is enumerable. \Q.E.D \end{theorem}

-\begin{remark} There is another way to {\it enumerate} all polynomial-time deterministic Turing machines without encoding the order of polynomial into their representation.
-To do so, we need the {\it Cantor pairing function} :
+0.3 cm \begin{remark} There is another way to {\em enumerate} all polynomial-time deterministic Turing machines without encoding the order of polynomial-time deterministic Turing machines into their representation.
+To do so, we need the {\em Cantor pairing function}: defined by